JoseBeteta/Store/README.md

 ### Raise project

 The following command will:
-* Start the containers (nginx, php, mysql).
+* First make => start the containers (nginx, php, mysql) and runs composer.
-* Run composer.
-* Initialize the database and hydrate the database.
+* Second make initialize the bd, and dump the requested data.

     make start
+    make iv

 ### Usage
 I developed a restfull api with the endpoint requested: